Female entrepreneurs: Obstacles to managing a small firm

 Studies on female entrepreneurs show that women have to cope with stereotypical attitudes towards them on a daily basis.
 Business relations from customers to suppliers and banks constantly remind the entrepreneur that she is different, sometimes in a positive way such as by praising her for being a successful entrepreneur even though she is a woman.
 Employees tend to mix the perceptions of the manager with their images of female role models, leading to mixed expectations on a female manager to be a manager as well as a "mother".
-The workload associated with being a small business manager is also not easily combined with taking care of children and a family.
-However, even if the revenues are somewhat smaller, female entrepreneurs feel more in control and happier with their situation than if they worked as an employee.
+The workload associated with being a small business manager is also not easily combined with caring for children and a family.
+However, even if the revenues are somewhat lower, female entrepreneurs feel more in control and happier with their situation than they would if they worked as employees.

 Female entrepreneurship has been recognized as an important source of economic growth.
 Female entrepreneurs create new jobs for themselves and others and also provide society with different solutions to management, organisation, and business problems.
 However, they still represent a minority of all entrepreneurs.
 Female entrepreneurs often face gender-based barriers to starting and growing their businesses, like discriminatory property; matrimonial and inheritance laws, and/or cultural practices; lack of access to formal finance mechanisms; limited mobility and access to information and networks, etc.

 A woman's entrepreneurship can make a particularly strong contribution to the economic well-being of the family and communities, poverty reduction and women's empowerment, thus contributing to the Millennium Development Goals (MDGs).
 Thus, governments across the world, as well as various developmental organizations, are actively undertaking the promotion of female entrepreneurs through various schemes, incentives and promotional measures.
 Female entrepreneurs in the four southern states and Maharashtra account for over 50% of all women-led small-scale industrial units in India.